cassiebuhler/cassiebuhler.github.io/_pages/teaching.md

 </style>

-I have taught and assisted dozens of courses in the LeBow College of Business at Drexel University.
+I have taught and assisted dozens of classes in the LeBow College of Business at Drexel University.
+I have earned two awards for my teaching performance, along with student course evaluation scores above the college and department average.

 I aim to demystify STEM topics (e.g. coding) by providing a safe environment to make mistakes and ask questions.
 My goal isn't to push students to become statisticians or data scientists.
 My goal is to provide students with more tools in their toolbox as they pursue their chosen careers.

 My full teaching statement can be read <a href="/files/BuhlerTeachingStatement.pdf" target="_blank" rel="noopener noreferrer"> here. </a>